Straas/Straas-iOS-sdk/Examples/README.md

 ```
 run `Pod install` in command line.

-[SDWebImage](https://github.com/rs/SDWebImage) is used to handle cache image.
+[SDWebImage](https://github.com/rs/SDWebImage) is used to handle cache image and asynchronous downloading.

 [SlackTextViewController](https://github.com/slackhq/SlackTextViewController) is an awesome message UI library.

 You can go to their github page to see what those libraries can achieve and how to modify if you want to build your own feature.

+#### Integration with Submodule
+First, you should fork [StraaS-iOS-sdk](https://github.com/StraaS/StraaS-iOS-sdk) to your github account.

+Use command line to go to your project folder which will use our UI example, and do:

+1. create a folder to manage submodule

+  `mkdir <#your_submodules_files#>`

+2. cd to <#your_submodules_files#> folder

+  `cd <#your_submodules_files#>`

+3. Add StraaS-iOS-sdk you just forked as submodule

+  `git submodule add https://github.com/<#your_github_account#>/StraaS-iOS-sdk StraaS-iOS-sdk`

+That's all you have to do.
+Open your submodule file, you should see `StraaS-iOS-sdk` there waiting to serve you.

 #### Import Message UI
-1. Drag the ChatRoom files into your project.
+1. Drag the ChatRoom file into your project.

 2. Replace JWT & chatRoomName by your business logic in ChatViewController.m class.

 3. Enter ChatStickerViewController

-  If you use `UINavigationController` to enter example ChatRoom, the code may seems like
+  If you use `UINavigationController` to enter example ChatRoom, the code may seem like

 ```
   - (void)eventToEnterChatRoom {